p-qq/gc-spammer-v2/README.md

-# updates Nov, 26, 2021
+# updates Nov, 28, 2021
-well I haven't seen any that got uploaded and were good enough so, here u go.
-Aesthic wise I dont feel like giving it color so ur staying with the old black and white ascii enjoy.
+SORRY FORGOT TO PUT CONFIG>JSON

 # gc-spammer-v2
 If no1 uploads one in the next few days then I'll make it public so yall dont have to buy vast :)